 Finally, energy saving factor (ESF) values are specified based on whether the thermostat is installed by the customer (self-installation), the customer with education (self-installation + education), or by a professional contractor/utility representative (professional installation).
+A peak demand saving factor (PDSF) is applied to the ESFcool assumption so the peak demand savings values per thermostat also vary by installation type.

 Algorithms